Scarlet-K/final-project/README.md

 ## Inspiration
 In my closet, there is a shelf dedicated to diaries I've collected over the years.
 Writing in my diary taught me how to organize my thoughts, self-reflect, and celebrate small victories.
-I wanted to create this app in hopes that more people will enjoy its benefits.
+I created this app in hopes that more people will enjoy its benefits.

 ## Preview
 <img src=https://github.com/Scarlet-K/final-project/blob/main/create.gif width="80%" height="60%"/>